If you are an advanced user of experiments, this detailed topic is for you. If you primarily use flag rollouts, this topic is not as relevant.

 To avoid rebucketing, implement a user profile service.
 User profile service is not compatible with rollouts.

-Let's look at a detailed example of how Optimizely attempts to preserve bucketing if you reconfigure a running experiment.
+Let us walk through an example in detail of how Optimizely attempts to preserve bucketing if you reconfigure a running experiment.

 Imagine you are running an experiment with two variations (A and B), with a total experiment traffic allocation of 40%, and a 50/50 distribution between the two variations.
 In this example, if you change the experiment allocation to any percentage except 0%, Optimizely ensures that all variation bucket ranges are preserved whenever possible to ensure that users will not be re-bucketed into other variations.
 If you add variations and increase the overall traffic, Optimizely will try to put the new users into the new variation without re-bucketing existing users.

-To continue the example, if you change variation traffic from 40% to 0%, Optimizely will not preserve your variation bucket ranges.
+To continue the example, if you change an experiment variation allocation from 40% to 0%, Optimizely will not preserve your variation bucket ranges.
 After changing the experiment allocation to 0%, if you change it again, perhaps to 50%, Optimizely starts the assignment process for each user from scratch: Optimizely will not preserve the variation bucket ranges from the 40% setting.

 To completely prevent variation reassignments, implement sticky bucketing with the User Profile Service, which uses a caching layer to persist user IDs to variation assignments.

-The following table highlights how various features interact with each other when bucketing users:
+The following table highlights how various user-bucketing methods interact with each other:

 User bucketing method